godsesaurab/data-science-projects/README.md

 we built a movie recommendation system using collaborative filtering.
 We loaded and analyzed movie rating data, performed statistical analysis on user and movie ratings, created a user-item sparse matrix, and implemented a KNN-based approach to find similar movies and recommend them to users based on their highest-rated movie.

 ### 6. Time Series Analysis & Visualization
+In this notebook, we specifically analyzed stock price time series data.
+Key steps included visualizing daily and monthly 'High' price trends, employing the ACF plot to assess seasonality, and performing the ADF test which indicated non-stationarity.
+We then applied differencing, confirming its effectiveness in achieving stationarity through a subsequent ADF test, and used a moving average to smooth the data.